five-billion/generic-graphql-action/README.md

 To see additional debug logs, create a secret with the name: `ACTIONS_STEP_DEBUG` and value `true`.

 ## How it works

-`octokit/graphql-action` is using [`@octokit/graphql`](https://github.com/octokit/graphql.js/) internally with the addition that requests are automatically authenticated using the `GITHUB_TOKEN` environment variable.
-It is required to prevent rate limiting, as all anonymous requests from the same origin count against the same low rate.

 The actions sets `data` output to the response data.
 Note that it is a string, you should use [`fromJSON()`](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#fromjson) to access any value of the response.
 The action also sets `headers` (again, to a JSON string) and `status`.